mickaelandrieu/sf-oro-docker/README.md

 - bin

-So feel free to empty these dirs on your host machine
+So feel free to empty these dirs on your host machine They are excluded via new shared volume for each of them (see docker-compose.yml), so these dirs cannot be move/removed/overwritten inside the containers.

+If you need the "vendor" dir on your host machine (for development) - you can copy it to "shared" folder via `cp -r /var/www/app/vendor /shared/vendor` and then extract synced "vendor.tar.gz" dir to "app/vendor" directory

 ###Scripts to control docker

 You can use these scripts instead of standard docker commands, just for simplicity:
 - docker\start - run (and build if not built yet) containers
 - docker\bash - run bash in php container